baleada/docs/src/prose/features/shared/element-api.md

 ```
 :::

-And that element API includes a `getRef` property, holding a **function ref getter**: a function that returns a function ref:
+And that List API includes a `getRef` property, holding a **function ref getter**: a function that returns a function ref:

 :::
 ```js